Connecticut

 Many glaucoma patients with chronically red, uncomfortable eyes are told to add more products to their eyes: allergy drops, lubricating drops, anti-inflammatory drops.
 However, the effective approach is less, not more: use the fewest drops possible and prescribe only preservative-free medication — plus hot compresses at least a few times a week to keep the oil glands flowing.

-Cataract patients often pay about $300 for postoperative drops: a non-steroidal anti-inflammatory, a steroid, and an antibiotic — but this expense and complexity may be of no value.
+Cataract patients often pay about $300 for postoperative drops: a non-steroidal anti-inflammatory, a steroid, and an antibiotic — but this expense and complexity is of uncertain value.
 The non-steroidal drop is very important, but there is no evidence that the expensive new products are better than the older generic ones.
-The expensive steroid drop can be easily replaced with an inexpensive injection at surgery — or a very expensive steroid implant that has not been shown to be better than injection.
-And there is growing evidence that antibiotics injected into the eye at surgery are critical, but that antibiotic drops are useless.
+The expensive steroid drop can be easily replaced with an inexpensive injection at surgery — or an expensive steroid implant that has not been shown to be better than injection.
+And there is growing evidence that antibiotics injected into the eye at surgery are critical, while antibiotic drops do not seem to be helpful.
 (Dr. Libre, with technician/student Sean Matthews, published a study of injectable antibiotic effectiveness: “Endophthalmitis prophylaxis by intracameral antibiotics: in vitro model comparing vancomycin, cefuroxime, and moxifloxacin” (Journal of Cataract and Refractive Surgery, 2017).

 RED EYES from glaucoma treatment?